-- Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-E coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO M) that meet PTG.2 class of BSI AIS31 (German scheme) - The IC Dedicated Software includes: - A modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations (optional) - DTRNG FRO M library built around Hardware DTRNG FRO M together with corresponding DTRNG FRO M application notes.
-This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme). - The main hardware blocks of the S3FV9RR/S3FV9RQ/S3FV9RP/S3FV9RK Integrated Circuit are described in Figure 1 below:
+- Security sensors, detectors or filters - Shields - Life time detector - Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-T coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme).
+Four other DTRNG belong to the TOE but are not TSF. - The IC Dedicated Software includes: - Two optional modular arithmetic libraries, one for the support of RSA (with SHA) cryptographic operations(optional), one for the support of RSA and ECC (with SHA) cryptographic operations(optional) - A DTRNG FRO library (v1.0) built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) - Another DTRNG FRO library (v2.0) built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme) - An EHP DTRNG FRO library built around Hardware DTRNG FRO.
+This library generates random numbers that pass Test Procedure A specified by AIS31 standard - The main hardware blocks of the S3D350A/S3D300A/S3D264A/S3D232A/S3D200A/S3K350A/S3K300A Integrated Circuit are described in Figure 1 below:

-Figure 1 S3FV9RR/S3FV9RQ/S3FV9RP/S3FV9RK Block Diagram
+Figure 1 S3D350A/S3D300A/S3D264A/S3D232A/S3D200A/S3K350A/S3K300A Block Diagram